2014 Northeast Florida Kingfish Shootout (Rules and Regulations)

 - Boundary is latitude 28.10.000 South and 32.05.000 North in the Atlantic Ocean.

 - All decisions by tournament committee are final.

-- The Captains Meeting/Kickoff Party will be on Tuesday, June 11th at Strike-Zone Fishing in Jacksonville.
+- The Captains Meeting/Kickoff Party will be on Friday, June 6th at Mudville Grille in Jacksonville.

 - Boats may leave from the Inlet of their choice as long as no lines are deployed outside of boundaries.
 This includes lines used to catch bait.

 - Boats may fish from safe light (6 a.m.) until dusk.
 Boats must check in by phone by 9 p.m. once inside Sea Buoy of choice.

 - All fish will be weighed on Sunday, July 28th beginning at noon at the following location:

 St. Augustine Rod & Gun Club

 401 Gun Club Road